How To Do an Acknowledgement of Country (45 Minutes)

 Who are the instructors?

-This course is designed in consultation with teachers, principals, psychologists, First Nation educators, counsellors, scientists, and all manner of experts in the education field.
+This course is designed by Cool.org's team of education specialists, in consultation with teachers, principals, psychologists, counsellors, and scientists.

-Cool Australia's curriculum team continually reviews and refines our resources to be in line with changes to the Australian Curriculum and best educational practice, so you can be sure your learning is at the cutting edge of education theory.
+Our team continually reviews and refines our resources to align with changes to the Australian Curriculum and best educational practice, so you can be sure your learning is at the cutting edge of education theory.

 Item saved in resources